 - Commercial real estate development

 Why Become a Commercial Real Estate Developer?

-To be sure, real estate developers account for only a small percentage of the people working in the commercial real estate industry.
+Real estate developers account for only a small percentage of people in the commercial real estate industry.
 However, developing commercial real estate property can be a lucrative niche often overlooked by professionals in the business.